tjpullen/BMB_2018/chapter2.md

 --- type:NormalExercise lang:r xp:100 skills:1 key:b77229794d
 ## Summary Statistics by Group

 Remember how you produced boxplots by group?

+You used this command to plot mouse weights grouped by genotype: `boxplot(mice$weight ~ mice$genotype)`

 Wouldn't it be handy to produce summary statistics by group too?

 The easiest way to do this is using the `describeBy()` function.